raj713335/PARIKSHA/README.md

 A cross-platform desktop application for monitoring and analyzing from a live camera feed or videos files to analyze data for

-    1. Exam environment: Monitor if students are participating in any malpractices during the exam.
+    1. Exam Environment: Monitor if students are participating in any malpractices during the exam.
+    2. Covid Environment: Monitor if all person are wearing mask and following social distancing protocol.
-    2. School Buses: Driver drowsy, a driver talking on a cellphone while driving, driver/conductor smoking in the bus, etc
+    3. School Buses: Driver drowsy, a driver talking on a cellphone while driving, driver/conductor smoking in the bus, etc
-    3. Hostel environment: Students outside dorms after designated timings, Unauthorized entry in campus, etc.
+    4. Hostel Environment: Students outside dorms after designated timings, Unauthorized entry in campus, etc.
-    4. Corridor environment (outside classroom): Gents entering ladies' washrooms and vice versa.
+    5. Corridor Environment (outside classroom): Gents entering ladies' washrooms and vice versa.

 After Videos are analysed using Machine & Deep Learning, it saves and sends data via Email, What's App Bots, and Telegram Bots via API Tokens/keys.